Healthdirect Free Australian health advice you can count on.

 What causes depression in young people?

-Depression can be caused by a wide range of factors, and every person has their own circumstances.
+Depression can be caused by a wide range of factors and every person has their own circumstances.
+Usually, depression is caused by a mix of factors.
 Some factors linked with depression are:

 Sometimes, people can develop depression for no obvious reason.
 Just because there is no clear cause doesn’t mean that you are not experiencing depression.